Mike Kennedy Sebalu

 Mike Kennedy Sebalu is a Ugandan politician.
 He is a former Member of parliament in the National Assembly of Uganda (his constituency being Busiro East), a former member of the African Union's Pan-African Parliament and a member of the East African Community.

 He is a public speaker and member of the Rotary.
+He is also the director of A-Plus Funeral Management.